katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > &emsp;
 > 5008

 Notice how there are as many lines as there are SNPs in the data set, plus one for a header.
-It is always a good idea to check your output, and make sure everything looks as you expect it to!
+It is always a good idea to check your output to ensure everything looks as expected!

-Next, instead of calculating pairwise populaiton differentiation on a SNP by SNP basis, we will be usiing a sliding window approach.
-The ``--fst-window-size 50000`` refers to the window size of the genome (in bsae pairs) in which we are calculating one value: all SNPs within this window are used to caluclate Fst.
-The ``--fst-window-step`` option indicates how many base pairs the window is moving down the genome before calculating Fst for the second window, and then the third, and so on.
+Next, instead of calculating pairwise population differentiation on an SNP-by-SNP basis, we will use a sliding window approach.
+The ``--fst-window-size 50000`` refers to the window size of the genome (in base pairs) in which we are calculating one value: all SNPs within this window are used to calculate Fst.
+The ``--fst-window-step`` option indicates how many base pairs the window is moving down the genome before calculating Fst for the second window, then the third, and so on.

-> **Warning**
+> **Warning about sliding windows**
 > &emsp;
 > These sliding windows only work on ordered SNPs on the same chromosome/scaffold/contig.
-If you data is not set up like this (i.e. all your SNPs are on a single pseudo chromosome) then this method is not appropriate for your data, as it will be making an assumption about where the SNPs are located with respect to one another.
+If your data is not set up like this (i.e., all your SNPs are on a single pseudo-chromosome), then this method is not appropriate for your data, as it will make an assumption about where the SNPs are located with respect to one another.

 ```
 vcftools --vcf $VCF --fst-window-size 50000 --fst-window-step 10000 --weir-fst-pop $DIR/data/individuals_Lemon.txt --weir-fst-pop $DIR/data/individuals_War.txt --out lemon_war

-head lemon_war.windowed.weir.fst
+head -n 5 lemon_war.windowed.weir.fst
 ```
 > :heavy_check_mark: **Output** <br>
 > &emsp;